raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Download and set up Fulcrum

-We have our bitcoin core configuration file set up and now we can move to next part - installation of Fulcrum
+We have our Bitcoin Core configuration file set up and now we can move to next part - installation of Fulcrum

 * Download the application, checksums and signature